ssdqa/expectedvariablespresent/README.md

 status](https://www.r-pkg.org/badges/version/expectedvariablespresent)](https://CRAN.R-project.org/package=expectedvariablespresent)
 <!-- badges: end -->

-The Expected Variables Present module summarizes the presence of user-defined variables within a dataset.
+The Expected Variables Present module both checks for the presence and provides distributions of variables in a dataset.
+It allows the investigator to visualize multiple variables for comparison and to show the co-occurrence of variables in the same patient.

 ## Installation